Einere/common-utils/README.md

 # Common Utils

-This is collection of my common utility functions.
+This is collection of my common utility package based on functional paradigm.

+# Warning

+This is my personal package.
+So it not safe.
+If you want reliable functional utility package, use [@fxts/core](https://fxts.dev).
+Thank you. 😄

 ## Methods